Mikejo5000/vsts-docs-pr/release-notes/2017/oct-09-vsts.md

 See the [documentation for the new build editor](/vsts/build-release/archive/preview/2017-user-experience#parameters) for more information.

-### Default properties for Git/GitHub artifact types
+### Default properties for Git and GitHub artifact types are now editable

-You can now edit default properties of Git/GitHub artifact types after it has been saved.
-This will be particularly useful in scenarios where the branch for the stable version of artifact has changed and future continuous delivery releases should use this branch to obtain newer versions of an artifact.
-The options for checkout (for example: checkout submodules) can also be changed.
+This is particularly useful in scenarios where the branch for the stable version of the artifact has changed and future continuous delivery releases should use this branch to obtain newer versions of the artifact.
+The options for checkout, such as checkout submodules, can also be changed.

 <img src="_img/124_06.png"; alt="Editable artifact properties" style="border:1px solid Silver; display: block; margin: auto;" />